Ceasar/Encyclopedia/src/Language.rst

 Language is the human capacity for acquiring and using complex systems of communication_.

+Language is a psychological, or cognitive, property of humans.

 Language is a versatile medium for communication.

 Languages can be thought of as an evolutionary adaption.

 A language consists of a lexicon_ and a grammar_.

+The study of language is linguistics_.

+One thing that distinguishes us from animals is our ability to use language.
+Language plays an important role in how we think about abstract notions, or, at the very least, language appears to be structured in such a way that it allows us to express abstract notions.

 ----